vbookshelf/myOfflineAi-ChatConsole/README.md

 The myOfflineAi-ChatConsole is a transparent, offline-first and privacy-first multimodal Ai console where you can talk, type, show images, adjust parameters and create Ai tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Models (LLMs).
 This is not just a simple chat interface - it's a customizable AI workspace.

+This project is a case study for a development workflow where a single person, with modest skills and strategic vision, can architect, build, and maintain a complex application at high velocity by treating AI as a collaborator.
+The current software development rules were made for a different world.
+In the Ai era we need a new development methodology that's optimized for Human + AI collaboration.
+We need to create a microcosm where AI can operate in its natural, multi-dimensional state, unconstrained by the step-by-step files and folders approach that we invented to manage our own limitations.

 <br>

 ## Key Features